DigonIO/pypermission/docs/docs/ansi.md

     This library is not compliant with the Core RBAC ANSI standard, as the session concept is not implemented.
 Types and methods without correspondence in this library are denoted with "_N/A_"

 The ANSI standard additionally defines a Static Separation of Duty (SSD) Relationship as well as Dynamic Separation of Duties (DSD) Relations.
-These relationships are defined as a constraint to prevents certain roles from being assigned to the same Subject.
+These relationships are defined as a constraint to prevent certain roles from being assigned to the same Subject.
 As our library does not support this feature, the tables below will skip all definitions and sections concerning Separation of Duty Relations.

 ## 5 RBAC Reference Model